amirhosein-mesbah/Reinforcement_learning/Distributed_RL/README.md

-# Multi‑Agent Distributed Reinforcement Leanrning for grid Environment
+# Multi‑Agent Distributed Reinforcement Learning for grid Environment
-In this project, I've Implemented a grid environemnt with 2 agents and 2 goal states.
-The agents have to learn to reach the goal states with recieving the maximum reward and avoiding obstackles.
+In this project, I've Implemented a grid environment with 2 agents and 2 goal states.
+The agents have to learn to reach the goal states by receiving the maximum reward and avoiding obstacles.
-The environement is shown below
+The environment is shown below

 ![Environment](Environment.jpg "Environment")

 Elements of Environment:
 - Agents: Blue Squares
-- Obstackles: Red Squares
+- Obstacles: Red Squares
 - Goal States: Green Squares

 ## Training
-After training each agent lonely with sarsa algorithm, I implemented several distributed algorithms like:
+After training each agent lonely with the sarsa algorithm, I implemented several distributed algorithms like:
-- Distributed On-Policy algorithm like SARSA
+- Distributed On-Policy algorithms like SARSA
 - Min-Max Q-Learning
 - Belief Based Algorithm
 - Distributed Actor-Critic

 ## Results
-Average Reward during the learning episodes for SARSA, Min-Max Q-Learning and Belief-Based learning is shown at Below:
+The average Reward during the learning episodes for SARSA, Min-Max Q-Learning, and Belief-Based learning is shown Below:

 - Average Reward during the learning episodes for SARSA